Originally published in September 2018

-If you suffer from allergies, you are far from alone.
+If you suffer from allergies, you are far from alone in Hendersonville, NC.
 Over 50 million Americans deal with runny noses, itchy, red eyes, sneezing, wheezing, and coughing that can be seasonal or year-round.
 Allergies are the sixth leading cause of chronic illness in the US.
-Well, they say misery loves company!
-We’d rather breathe easier though.
-Fortunately, it’s possible when you use your HVAC unit to clear the air and relieve allergy symptoms.
+Fortunately, it’s possible to breathe easy when you use your HVAC unit to clear the air and relieve allergy symptoms.

 HVAC and Allergies: What’s the Connection